 Non-Toxic Spray Applied Paint (Alternatives to Aerosol Spray Paint)

-A less toxic option to all of the paints above is to spray apply regular non-toxic paint.
+A less toxic option to all of the paints above is to spray apply water-based non-toxic paint.
 This eliminates the propellant in the aerosol cans.

 You can still get really good performance from these paints, one is made for bare metal as a primer, the others are for over already painted metal and other difficult surfaces like glass, oil-based paint, and enamel finishes.